 The aim of modern treatments is to halt soft tissue inflammation and prevent or arrest the development of adjacent bone erosions and joint damage.
-Historically, radiographs have been used to detect and monitor erosions, but ultrasound is now shown to detect them earlier.
+Historically, radiographs have been used to detect and monitor erosions, but ultrasound is now shown to detect them earlier (Brown et al., 2008).
 However, there are areas of most joints that are difficult to access with the transducer, making erosions difficult to exclude.